unfoldingWord-box3/td/docs/regions/Africa.rst

 Amarenga y'Ikinyarwanda
 -----------------------

-.. warning:: This language is not list as spoken in any countries.
+.. warning:: This language is not listed as spoken in any countries.

 .. warning:: The gateway language is missing.